Online business is dynamic. Changes are often made to forecasts, models, partnerships, and business plans in order to better suit a company’s needs.

-Your responsibility is particularly serious if your website attracts or markets specifically to children.
-Data collected from users under the age of 13 is subject to federal legislation implemented to protect them and their interests.
+Your responsibilities over data are especially serious if your website markets to children.
+Data collected from users under the age of 13 is protected under the Children’s Online Privacy Protection Act (COPPA).

-While privacy laws have been around for decades, the introduction of legislation like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) has ushered in a new privacy landscape.
-With growing public concern over user data and data hacking on the rise, laws are being passed around the world every year to better regulate digital data handling.
+The introduction of legislation like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) has ushered in a new privacy landscape.
+With growing public concern over user data and data breaches, laws are being passed around the world every year to better regulate digital data handling.

-So, why exactly is updating their privacy policies year after year?
-In short, they have to — and you probably do too.
+So, why is everybody updating their privacy policies year after year?
+In short, they have to, and you probably do too.